dm-vodopyanov/vk-likesfinder/README.md

 ## Key features
 1. Cross-platform, supports Windows, Linux and macOS.
-2. Checks selected user's likes in his public pages and groups and at his friends
+2. Check selected user's likes on his friends, public and group pages
 3. Customize the list of public pages, groups and friends:
    1. skip some pages,
    2. add pages, selected user doesn't subscribed or people he is not friends with
 4. Select the searching interval in hours
-5. Clear and useful authorization process to VK API
+5. Clear and useful authorization process to VK API: for more see [Authorization methods](#authorization-methods)
 6. Different report formats: for more see [Reports](#reports)

 ## Authorization methods
-If you did not provide access/serice token through ```--token``` option, or did not create
+If you did not provide access/service token through ```--token``` option, or did not create
 ```authorization_token.txt``` file with the token inside it in the directory with VK LikeChecker
 binary/script, you will be redirected to the following user-interactive mode:
 ```